Saint Joseph: In the New Testament

 The last time Joseph appears in person in any of the canonical Gospels is in the narrative of the Passover visit to the Temple in Jerusalem when Jesus is 12 years old, which is found only in Luke.
 No mention is made of him thereafter.
-The story emphasizes Jesus' awareness of his coming mission: here Jesus speaks to both Mary and Joseph of "my father," meaning God, but they fail to understand.
+The story emphasizes Jesus's awareness of his coming mission: here Jesus speaks to both Mary and Joseph of "my father", meaning God, but they fail to understand.

-Joseph is not mentioned as being present at the Wedding at Cana at the beginning of Jesus' mission, nor at the Passion at the end.
-If he had been present at the Crucifixion, he would under Jewish custom have been expected to take charge of Jesus' body, but this role is instead performed by Joseph of Arimathea.
+Joseph is not mentioned as being present at the Wedding at Cana at the beginning of Jesus's mission, nor at the Passion at the end.
+If he had been present at the Crucifixion, he would under Jewish custom have been expected to take charge of Jesus's body, but this role is instead performed by Joseph of Arimathea.
 Nor would Jesus have entrusted his mother to the care of John the Apostle if her husband had been alive.

-While none of the Gospels mentions Joseph as present at any event during Jesus' adult ministry, the synoptic Gospels share a scene in which the people of Nazareth, Jesus' hometown, doubt Jesus' status as a prophet because they know his family.
+While none of the Gospels mentions Joseph as present at any event during Jesus's adult ministry, the synoptic Gospels share a scene in which the people of Nazareth, Jesus' hometown, doubt Jesus's status as a prophet because they know his family.
 In Mark 6:3, they call Jesus "Mary's son" instead of naming his father.
-In Matthew, the townspeople call Jesus "the carpenter's son," again without naming his father.
+In Matthew, the townspeople call Jesus "the carpenter's son", again without naming his father.
 In Luke 3:23 NIV: "Now Jesus himself was about thirty years old when he began his ministry.
-He was the son, so it was thought, of Joseph, the son of Heli,"; or alternatively punctuated: "(ὡς ἐνομ. τοῦ Ἰωσὴφ) τοῦ Ἡλί, 'the son (as supposed of Joseph, but in reality) of Heli'".
-In Luke the tone of the contemporary people is positive, whereas in Mark and Matthew it is disparaging.
+He was the son, so it was thought, of Joseph, the son of Heli."
+In Luke, the tone of the contemporary people is positive, whereas in Mark and Matthew it is disparaging.
 This incident does not appear in John, but in a parallel story, the disbelieving neighbors refer to "Jesus the son of Joseph, whose father and mother we know".

 The Pauline epistles are the oldest extant Christian writings.
-These mention Jesus' mother (without naming her), but do not refer to his father.
-The Gospel of Mark, believed to be the first gospel to be written and with a date about two decades after Paul, also does not mention Jesus' father.
+These mention Jesus's mother (without naming her), but do not refer to his father.
+The Gospel of Mark, believed to be the first gospel to be written and with a date about two decades after Paul, also does not mention Jesus's father.